Battle of Mons Seleucus

-The Battle of Mons Seleucus was fought in 353 between the forces of the Roman emperor Constantius II and the forces of the usurper Magnentius.
-Constantius' forces were victorious, and Magnentius later committed suicide.
+The Battle of Mons Seleucus was fought in 353 between the armies of the Roman emperor Constantius II and the usurper Magnentius.
+Constantius' forces were victorious.
+Support for Magnentius had been eroding since his defeat at the Battle of Mursa Major two years prior; after Mons Seleucus his cause collapsed and he killed himself.

 Background

-Following his defeat at Mursa, Magnentius fled to Aquileia.
-This campaign included summoning all those loyal to him to support him in Aquileia.
-Decentius, brother of Magnentius and newly made Caesar, was engaged with an incursion of Alemanni, and was unable to lend his army to support Magnentius.
+Following his defeat at Mursa, Magnentius fled to Aquileia and summoned all his supporters to join him.
+Decentius, brother of Magnentius and newly-appointed Caesar, was engaged with an incursion of Alemanni, and could not afford to send any of his forces to Aquileia.

 Constantius spent his time recruiting troops and retaking towns occupied by Magnentius.
-In the summer of 352, Constantius moved into Italy, only to find that Magnentius had chosen not to defend the peninsula.
+In the summer of 352 he moved into Italy, only to find that Magnentius had chosen not to defend the peninsula.

 Battle

-The armies met at Mons Seleucus, in what is now La Bâtie-Montsaléon in Hautes-Alpes, south-eastern France.
-Constantius was again victorious and Magnentius killed himself on 10 August 353.
+The armies of Constantius and Magnentius met at Mons Seleucus, in what is now La Bâtie-Montsaléon in Hautes-Alpes, south-eastern France.
+According to the historian Peter Crawford, it is not possible to fix the exact date of the battle from surviving sources.
+The rivals' prior movements are also unclear; Eutropius states that the usurper was "defeated in several battles", possibly leading up to the final battle at Mons Seleucus.
+Regardless, Constantius was again victorious and Magnentius killed himself on 10 August 353.
 Following his conclusive battle, Constantius wintered his troops at Arles.